GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: INTRODUCTION

-In the simulation of gene deletions using constraint-based models, the primary objective is to achieve \textbf{growth-coupled production} of target metabolites.
-Growth-coupled production refers to the coupling of cell growth with the synthesis of target metabolites within microorganisms' metabolic processes.
-This coupling is critical in industrial applications, as microorganism genotypes with higher growth rates are more likely to outcompete others during repeated passaging, ensuring sustained target metabolite production.
-However, in the natural metabolic state of most microorganisms, only a limited number of metabolites inherently satisfy the conditions for growth-coupled production.
-Consequently, it is necessary to design gene deletion strategies to enable growth-coupled production for most target metabolites \cite{vieira2019comparison}.
-To address this challenge, several computational methods have been proposed \cite{ranganathan2010optforce,rockwell2013redirector,yang2011emilio,egen2012truncated,lewis2010omic,gu2016idealknock,ohno2014fastpros,tamura2018grid,tamura2023gene}.
-In recent years, researchers have successfully applied these gene deletion strategies to real-world challenges, enabling the development of strains for growth-coupled production of target metabolites in biofuel production and the industrial synthesis of platform chemicals \cite{trinh2008minimal,schneider2020extended,banerjee2020genome}.
+In constraint-based simulations of gene deletions, the objective is not merely to increase the production of a target metabolite, but to achieve \textbf{growth-coupled production}---a state in which the synthesis of the target metabolite is coupled with cellular growth.
+This coupling is critical for industrial biotech applications, as microorganism strains with higher growth rates are more likely to dominate during repeated passaging, thereby ensuring stable and sustained metabolite production over time.
+However, under native metabolic conditions, only a limited number of metabolites naturally exhibit growth-coupling.
+To extend this property to a broader range of target compounds, it is necessary to design \textbf{gene deletion strategies} that reconfigure the metabolic network to enforce growth-coupled production~\cite{vieira2019comparison}.